Rule 3349-3-203 | Faculty workload.

 (iv) New tenure track assistant professors will have a fifty per cent teaching workload substitution in the first two years of employment and a twenty-five per cent reduction in year three, resulting in the following workload distribution:

-(c) To the extent a faculty offer letter sets forth workload distributions different than stated in this rulw, the dean will recommend a revised workload distribution that aligns with the tenets of this rulw to the provost for review and determination.
+(d) To the extent a faculty offer letter sets forth workload distributions different than stated in this rule, the dean will recommend a revised workload distribution that aligns with the tenets of this rule to the provost for review and determination.

-(d) Activities eligible for credit under this policy are listed in appendix A to this policy.
-University-approved committees, along with maximal allowable service credit for each committee, are listed in appendix B to this policy.
-The provost must approve any additional activities not listed in appendix A to this policy or any workload credit beyond what is stated in appendix B to this policy.
+(e) Required university-approved committees, along with maximum allowable service credit for each committee, are listed in appendix B to this rule.
+The provost must approve any additional activities not listed in appendix B to this rule or any committee or activity workload credit in excess of what is stated in appendix B to this rule.

-When a faculty member has a teaching overload, the department chair may recommend a compensation adjustment to the dean to reflect the faculty member's increased productivity. department chairs will assess both the degree to which the faculty member exceeds teaching workload requirements as well as the quality of their teaching.
-The amount of proposed compensation adjustment will be discussed with the provost to ensure equity across all the colleges.
+Department chairs will distribute and allocate teaching and service workload across their faculty so there is, to the maximum extent possible, equity and avoidance of any one particular faculty member experiencing overload.
+An overload must be approved by the provost.
+When a faculty member has overload, the department chair may recommend a compensation adjustment to the dean to reflect the faculty member's increased productivity.
+Department chairs will assess both the degree to which the faculty member exceeds teaching workload requirements as well as the quality of their teaching.
+Deans will validate equitable distribution of teaching and service assignments and that, despite equitable distribution, overload was required to accomplish the university teaching mission.
+The amount of proposed compensation adjustment must be approved by the provost to ensure equity across all the colleges.
 Compensation will be from college funds and will be only for the current year.
 Faculty must qualify each year to receive consideration for additional compensation.

 (2) Teaching expectations and the APE